Vegan Gingerbread Cookies with Almond Flour

 Holiday baking is a big part of the Christmas lead up for me…but I still like to keep it simple.
 If it’s baking – and it’s complicated – I’ll mess it up, guaranteed.
 This is especially true if I’m baking with my kids and therefore distracted by preventing burns and massive dust clouds of flour!

-Which is why I’m always on the look out for nostalgic vegan recipes that are easy to make and aren’t too sweet.
-Since I have yet to find a recipe for vegan gingerbread cookies that I love I thought it was high time I made my own.
+Which is why I’m always on the look out for nostalgic plant-based recipes that are easy to make and aren’t too sweet.
+Like my 4 Ingredient Shortbread.
+Or my Fudgy Peppermint Brownies.
+Since I had yet to find a recipe for vegan gingerbread cookies that I love I thought it was high time I made my own.
 I’ll be making these in big batches this month and dropping them off on everyone’s door step for a little December pick me up.

 What you’ll need for these vegan gingerbread cookies